Getting started for admitted summer students

 Welcome and congratulations on your acceptance to our summer programs!

 To accept our offer of admission, access the Decision Form located within your Penn Application Portal and answer a few short questions.
-Please enter your US social security number into the Decision Form, as this is a necessary field for the creation of your student record.
-If you are an international student or do not have a social security number, please leave the SSN field blank.
-Once you’ve submitted the Decision Form, you will be contacted by a member of our student records team with a Penn assigned number.
+Please enter your US Social Security number into the Decision Form, as this is a necessary field for the creation of your student record.
+If you are an international student or do not have a Social Security number, please leave the SSN field blank.
+Once you’ve submitted the Decision Form, you will be contacted by a member of our student records team with a Penn-assigned number.

 A PennKey is a username and password combination you create to access a variety of Penn online systems, including the University Wi-Fi, library resources, and transcripts, if applicable.
-You should receive a setup code necessary to create a PennKey within 5-7 days of submitting your Decision Form.
-The setup code is sent via email from pennkeysetupcode@lists.upenn.edu and often ends up in junk or spam folders.
+Students who have paid the deposit will receive a setup code to create their PennKey.
+The setup code is sent via email from noreply@upenn.edu and often ends up in junk or spam folders.
 A PennKey and password are VERY difficult to retrieve if lost, so please write them down somewhere.

 Additional PennKey resources are available on the PennKey Support website.